williamkirschner/mybackpack-monitor/readme.md

 # MyBackPack Monitor (1.0)
 For those who lack patience when it comes to knowing your grades.
-Receive SMS notifications when your gradebook is update.
+Receive SMS notifications when your gradebook is updated.

 ## Requirements
 * [BeautifulSoup 4.7.1+](https://pypi.org/project/beautifulsoup4/)